OUR MOST POPULAR PRAYER BRACELET 'S

 So the monk started his long journey.
-Everything was just fine until one day during his prayer he got a vision of the Devil, which threw the monk out of concentration.
-The monk was surprised to see that the knots he made were mysteriously untied.
+Everything was just fine until one day during his prayers he got a vision of the Devil, which threw the monk out of concentration.
+The monk was surprised to see that the knots he just made were mysteriously untied.

-The monk tried to pray again, but everytime he got the same vision with the same result.
+The monk tried to pray again, but every time he got the same vision with the same result.
 But the brave monk was not to give up so easily.
-He kept on trying, but every passing day it got worse, the poor monk got very exhausted and it seemed the Devil would have his victory.
+He kept on trying, but every passing day it got worse and worse, the poor monk got very exhausted and it seemed the Devil would have his victory.

 Thankfully Archangel Gabriel came to the rescue.
-Gabriel appeared in the monks dreams and showed him how to tie a special knot that vanquiches the Devil.
-The very next day the monk started to pray and to tie the special knot that consist of 7 small interlocking crosses.
+Gabriel appeared in the monk’s dreams and showed him how to tie a special knot that vanquishes the Devil.
+The very next day the monk started to pray and to tie the special knot that consists of 7 small interlocking crosses.
 The Devil appeared again, but when he tried to untie the knots the special bond of the knots repelled him back to hell.

 This brave humble monk stood his ground and kept on going even in his darkest hours.
 Ultimately claiming victory over evil.
 We all know this legendary monk.
 He was Saint Anthony the Great.

 So now you know who invented the prayer rope bracelets and necklaces we all still use today.
 Well, it’s no wonder that these bracelets and necklaces are so extremely popular.

-Authentic Orthodox prayer bracelets are handmade by monks in Orthodox monasteries reciting a prayer for every knot they tie.
+Authentic bracelets are handmade by monks in Orthodox monasteries reciting a prayer for every knot they tie.
 So these are truly religious bracelets that are purified by the church.
 Next to their religious value, many believe that by wearing this blessed item they will be kept from harm.
-It became sort of a tradition in Orthodox countries to give these items as a gift to family, friends and loved ones to keep them save.
+It became sort of a tradition in Orthodox countries to give these items as a gift to family, friends, and loved ones to keep them safe.